 For the productive and social development of the agricultural sector, there is a constant seek to identify some elements that are rooted in the farming communities of the region to transfer knowledge that allow an adequate implementation and improvement of agricultural practices for the optimization of available resources (Díaz, Osorio, Hernández, Pallares, Canales, Paternina & González, 2022).
-This guarantees decreased production costs and the scope of scale economies to increase the conditions and the appropriate living standards for development and growth.
+This guarantees the decrease of production costs and the scope of scale economies to increase the conditions and the appropriate living standards for development and growth.

-The identification of problems and opportunities (Ramírez, 2017) that the practices and tools represent in the agricultural sector constitutes actions for technological development and the process of knowledge that seek training and education that can implement innovative processes for competitiveness and sustainability of the agricultural sector in Catatumbo, Norte de Santander.
+The identification of problems and opportunities (Ramírez, 2017) that the practices and tools represent in the agricultural sector constitute actions for technological development and the process of knowledge that seek training and education that can implement innovative processes for competitiveness and sustainability of the agricultural sector in Catatumbo, Norte de Santander.

-This article presents the aspects of agricultural development that contribute to the rural economy of the region (Prieto, Estévez & Ariza, 2022), supporting the approach of https://doi.org/10.18041/2539-3669/gestionlibre.15.2023.10103 management instruments and public planning that allows the national, departmental, and municipal government to orientate strategies and operations that improve the conditions of the agricultural sector, in coherence with the exposed in government policies and land-use planning, recognizing the geographic diversity (Georgi, 2022) that identifies the significant economic activities and the impact on the population.
-This article on the qualitative approach shows the difficulties of the agricultural sector and the availability of information that consolidates the activities in recent years.
+This article presents the aspects of agricultural development that contribute to the rural economy of the region (Prieto, Estévez & Ariza, 2022) supporting the approach of management instruments and public planning that allows the national, departmental and municipal government to orientate strategies and operations that improve the conditions of the agricultural sector, in coherence with the exposed in government policies and land-use planning, recognizing the geographic diversity (Georgi, 2022) that identifies the significant economic activities and the impact on the population.
+This article of qualitative approach shows the difficulties of the agricultural sector and the availability of information that consolidates the activities in recent years.